acmdas/das_fieldstones/morefieldstones2019.md

 I'm posting it here, however, to note the map/territory statement, which Gregory Bateson speaks about at length in *Steps to an Ecology of Mind* (1972) and/or *Mind and Nature* (1979), Bateson being an “English anthropologist, social scientist, linguist, visual anthropologist, semiotician, and cyberneticist” per [Wikipedia](https://en.wikipedia.org/wiki/Gregory_Bateson) and a founding participant, with his wife Margaret Mead, in the Macy Conferences.
 Stewart Brand introduced me to his work via the WEC, and it's been at least somewhat influential in my muddled thinking.

 And now, the question is how does this form of General Semantics fit in with (or survive?)
 Barfield's philological analysis of how consciousness evolved and relates to the “unrepresented” as well as the “appearances”.

+## God the Father
+Fri, 12 Jul 2019

+“GOD is therefore truly the Father, inasmuch as He is Father of truth; He does not create the Son from outside Himself, but generates Him from His own substance.
+That is to say, being wise, He generates Wisdom, being just, Justice, be eternal, the Eternal, being immortal, the Immortal, being invisible, the Invisible.
+Because He is Light, He generates Brightness, and because He is Mind, the Word.”—Rufinus: Commentary on the Apostles’ Creed, 4.
+(5th cent.)

 ## Principles and Edge Cases
 Sat, 13 Jul 2019